-Status IFRS 9 Financial instruments for financial assets was published in November 2009.
+Phases Status Classification and measurement IFRS 9 Financial instruments for financial assets was published in November 2009.
 An exposure draft on the "Fair value option for financial liabilities" was published in May 2010 with a comment deadline of 16 July 2010.
-The exposure draft "Amortized cost and impairment" was published in November 2009 with a comment deadline of 30 June 2010.
-The IASB expects to publish an exposure draft in time to allow for finalization by the second quarter of 2011.
+2. Impairment methodology The exposure draft "Amortized cost and impairment" was published in November 2009 with a comment deadline of 30 June 2010.
+3. Hedge accounting The IASB expects to publish an exposure draft in time to allow for finalization by the second quarter of 2011.
+Source: IASB published a discussion paper, "Reducing complexity in reporting financial instruments," in March 2008.
+In November 2008, almost concurrently with the introduction of the relaxed reclassification rules, the IASB added the project to its active agenda.
+This was followed in April 2009 by the announcement of an accelerated timetable for the replacement of IAS 39.
+The IASB aims to replace all the requirements of IAS 39 by the second quarter of 2011.
+However, as set out in Table 4, the board has divided the development of the new standard, IFRS 9 Financial instruments, into three main phases.
+Companies reporting under IFRS shall apply IFRS 9 for financial years beginning on or after 1 January 2013, though earlier application is permitted.